shamzie38/PakhiLove/README.md

 # PakhiLove

-This is a valentines gift for the greatest boyfriend ever.
-Hopew he likes it *fingers scrosses*.
+This is a valentines gift for the best boyfriend ever.
+Hope he likes it *fingers scrosses*.